-Pool House Community Primary School is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
+St Joseph's is committed to keeping pupils safe by ensuring that adults who work or volunteer in school are safe to do so.
 We therefore ensure that:

 - LCC Human Resources guidance is adhered to, to ensure that there is a strong reference and commitment to safeguarding during advertisement, selection and recruitment of new staff - Ensure that there are sufficient staff/Governors who have undertaken appropriate Safer Recruitment training in the last 5 years to enable at least one person on every recruitment panel to be appropriately trained.
-This is a legal requirement. - There are at least 2 people on each selection panel. - ALL staff will monitor the conduct of all adults who come into contact with children at school and report any concerns to the Headteacher or DSL - Relevant, proportionate and lawful checks are undertaken on all adults who regularly work at, or visit the school - A Single Central Record is kept of checks that are undertaken on all adults who regularly work at, or visit the - The SCR is stored securely electronically and only accessed by designated staff and governors - The Headteacher should evidence regular (at least termly) oversight/scrutiny of the SCR - Evidence of staff members identity, required qualifications and the right to work in the UK will be kept in individual personnel files - Covering (umbrella) letters will be obtained from agencies and other employers that provide staff to work in school to confirm that appropriate checks have been undertaken.
-Agencies will be requested to complete the checklist found at Appendix Q of the R&S Guidance.
-(Copy here)
+This is a legal requirement. - There are at least 2 people on each selection panel. - ALL staff will monitor the conduct of all adults who come into contact with children at school and report any concerns to the DSL, Headteacher or Chair of Governors. - Relevant, proportionate and lawful checks are undertaken on all adults who regularly work at, or visit the school - A Single Central Record is kept of checks that are undertaken on all adults who regularly work at, or visit the